dbrgn/HSR-Tools/README.md

 Disclaimer
 ----------

-All the scripts are inofficial are not supported by the HSR.
+All the scripts are inofficial and not supported by the HSR.